 I love this soup with a hunk of bread.
 You could make your own with one of these tasty recipes:

 This hearty and delicious instant pot minestrone soup is made with fresh vegetables, pasta, and kidney beans.
 You are going to love how easy it is to make this warm-your-bones vegetarian soup in your pressure cooker!
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
+Nutrition information is an estimate.

 Serving Size 2 cups